Wisdom Tooth Removal in San Diego, CA

 All About Third Molars

-Wisdom teeth, also called third molars, are the last teeth to develop and appear around the age of 17.
+Wisdom teeth, also called third molars, are the last teeth to develop and appear in the mouth around the age of 17.
 People can have between one and four, more than four, or none at all.
-Wisdom teeth removal procedures are generally quick and easy.
+In general, wisdom teeth removal procedures are quick and easy.
 If you undergo IV sedation for this procedure, you will need a responsible adult to drive you home after the surgery.
 Wisdom teeth are removed by an oral surgeon, who is extensively trained in the safe administration of anesthesia and complex surgical procedures.

 Leaving wisdom teeth untreated can cause: